hemantaph/gwsnr/docs/index.rst

    :width: 40%
    :alt: gwsnr logo

-gwsnr: Efficient Gravitational-Wave Signal-to-Noise Ratio Calculator
+gwsnr: Efficient :red_first:`Gravitational-Wave` Signal-to-Noise Ratio Calculator
 ------------------------------

 ``gwsnr`` is a Python package for the efficient and accurate computation of the Signal-to-Noise Ratio (SNR) in gravitational-wave (GW) astronomy.